kmjones1979/scaffold-eth-2-solidity/README.md

 //SPDX-License-Identifier: MIT
 ```

-Then redeploy your contract using your terminal.
+2. Then redeploy your contract using your terminal.

 ```
 yarn deploy
 ```

-## Pragmas
+## Checkpoint 2: Understanding Pragmas

 Source files can (and should) be annotated with a version pragma to reject compilation with future compiler versions that might introduce incompatible changes.
 We try to keep these to an absolute minimum and introduce them in a way that changes in semantics also require changes in the syntax, but this is not always possible.